fraganator/archive-cache-manager/README.md

 This section shows a summary of the cache including the _Cache Path_, _Cache Size_, and _Keep Size_.
 It also displays a list of the items currently in the cache.

 #### Cached Items & Keep
 Each item in the cache has a _Keep_ flag, which when set will prevent the item from being removed from the cache when the cache is full.
-This is useful for less frequently played games which you still want to load without waiting (party games, favourites, children's games, etc).
+This is useful for less frequently played games which you still want to load without waiting (very large games, party games, favourites, children's games, etc).

 Items marked _Keep_ are not included in the cache size calculation.
 The total size of _Keep_ items is listed in the cache details summary.